-Any director who is resident in Canada and not subject to any United States federal or state securities laws may elect to receive all or a portion of amounts payable to him or her in respect of services provided to the Corporation in his or her capacity as a member of the Board in a calendar year in the form of DSUs.
+Any director who is resident in Canada and not subject to any United States federal or state securities laws may elect to receive all or a portion of amounts payable to him or her in respect of services provided to the Corporation in his or her capacity as a member of the Board or a Board Committee in a calendar year in the form of DSUs.
 See "Description of Equity Based Compensation Plans - Deferred Share Unit Plan".